 Often, the best way to resolve a problem is through direct conversation between the employee and supervisor.
 This can prevent small issues from growing into large misunderstandings or problems.
 The Office of Employee Relations can provide guidance to employees, supervisors, and Human Resources Officers on problem-solving approaches.
 The confidentiality of individual employees’ concerns is maintained unless the involvement of others is necessary to resolve the problem (the Office of Employee Relations will advise the employee in advance if this is the case) or unless the problem is of a nature that, by law, others must be involved.

 A grievance procedure is available to all full-time and part-time regular employees who have passed the probationary period.
-The grievance procedure for administrative and professional staff (code 100/110) is described in Problem-Solving and Grievances.
-Those employees covered by collective bargaining agreements have grievance procedures described their union contract:
+The grievance procedure for Administrators and Professionals is described in Problem-Solving and Grievances.
+Those employees covered by collective bargaining agreements have grievance procedures described in their union contract:

-Service staff (codes 107/117) not covered by a collective bargaining agreement should contact the Office of Employee Relations.
+Non-Union Service Staff not covered by a collective bargaining agreement should contact the Office of Employee Relations.

 Employee Relations can provide guidance on the grievance process.
 This includes an overview of the role of the supervisor, Human Resources Officer, employee, and union representative; direction regarding providing information to the union and responding to issues discussed during the grievance meeting.